nehakantheti/OperatingSystemsProject/README.md

 # OperatingSystemsProject
-Refer to documentation and README.md files inside each folder
+Please refer to documentation and README.md files inside each folder

 Contributors